SystemsApproach/private5g/arch.rst

     :width: 300px
     :align: center

-    Abstractly, measures of singal quality (CQI) and declations of intended data delivery quality (QCI) are passed up and down the RAN stack.
+    Abstractly, measures of signal quality (CQI) and declarations of intended data delivery quality (QCI) are passed up and down the RAN stack.